zachleigh/yarak/README.md

   - [Generating Commands](#generating-commands)

 #### Generating Commands
-Before generating a custom command, register a commands directory with the Yarak service.
-You may also register a command namespace.
+Before generating a custom command, register a console directory with the Yarak service.
+You may also register a commands namespace.
 ```php
 $di->setShared('yarak', function () {
     $config = $this->getConfig();